wilsonliaows/docs/connectors/quickbase.md

 The first step should return an array of all the records you want to compare.
 You can do this by creating a field (checkbox) in Quickbase and check all the records which contain the values you would like to compare.

 In the 2nd step, choose Utilities as the app and Log Message.
-In the message, click the toggle for "formula mode" at the end of the field.
-Choose the "records" array pill (demarcated by the array icon) and use the .pluck formula.
+In the message, click the toggle for 'formula mode' at the end of the field.
+Choose the 'records' array pill (demarcated by the array icon) and use the .pluck formula.

-You should pluck the value in the specific field you want, and put in the record ID of that field behind "f_".
+You should pluck the value in the specific field you want, and put in the record ID of that field behind 'f_'.
 This effectively creates an array of all the values that you want to compare.
-You may do other functions such as ".min" and ".max" to compare numerical values.
+You may do other functions such as '.min' and '.max' to compare numerical values.

 See [this recipe](https://www.workato.com/recipes/283949-copy-of-new-record-in-quickbase-will-search-records-in-a-quickbase-table) for an example of how this can be used.